shicky1223/CS440_Final/README.md

 # CS440_Final
 CS 440 Final Project

-Model used currently : meta-llama/Llama-3.2-1B-Instruct
+- Model used currently: meta-llama/Llama-3.2-1B-Instruct
-We are still experimenting with models from HuggingFace using sqlite for now --> may switch to hosted service later
+- We are still experimenting with models from HuggingFace
+- using sqlite for now --> may switch to hosted service later

 ## Setup